rachit-j/Rackets-Blog/_posts/2023-10-31-unit-10-lesson_IPYNB_2_.md

 recursiveGraph2.main(null);
 ```

-    The Kernel crashed while executing code in the the current cell or a previous cell.
-Please review the code in the cell(s) to identify a possible cause of the failure.
-Click <a href='https://aka.ms/vscodeJupyterKernelCrash'>here</a> for more info.
-View Jupyter <a href='command:jupyter.viewOutput'>log</a> for further details.

 # Hacks
 - Finish all popcorn hacks for the lesson
 - Follow the directions bellow for the XChart Hacks